Pinus gerardiana: Ecology

+It often occurs in association with Cedrus deodara, and Pinus wallichiana.

 Since their seeds do not have a wing capable of enabling effective dispersal by wind, the seeds of P. gerardiana are dispersed by birds.
 The Eurasian nutcracker (Nucifraga caryocatactes subsp. multipunctata) is one such species that does so.

 P. gerardiana is also a secondary host for Himalayan dwarf mistletoe.